lowRISC/opentitan/hw/ip/keymgr/doc/_index.md

 When invoking a generate operation, the software must specify which CDI to use as the source key.
 This is done through {{< regref "CONTROL.CDI_SEL" >}}.
-Unlike the advance operation, there is only 1 transaction since we pick a specific CDI to operate.
+Unlike the advance operation, there is only 1 KMAC transaction since we pick a specific CDI to operate.

 When disabling, both versions are disabled together.